SEU-ALLEN-codebase/full_spectrum_sources/microenviron/README.md

    - Location: `generation`
    - Input:
      - swc_dir - Directory containing all morphologies
-     - feature_dir - Directory containing all feature files, with each neuron having a feature file
+     - feature_dir - Directory containing all feature files, with each brain having a feature file (containing multiple neurons)
-   - Output: Merged feature file (e.g., `lm_features_d22_all.csv`)
+   - Output: Merged feature file (e.g., `lm_features_d22_all.csv`).
+An exemplar file containing 10 neurons can be found at `data/lm_features_d22_all_part.csv`

 3. **Construction of Microenvironments**

    - As outlined in our manuscript, we first identify the top 5 neurons within a given radius.
 This radius is estimated as the 50th percentile of all distances between neurons and their top 5 nearest neighbors (refer to the "estimate_radius" function).
 A microenvironment is then defined as the collection of the target neuron and the selected top 5 (at most) neurons.
 The feature of a microenvironment is a distance-weighted summary of all neurons within that microenvironment.
+Here we used an heuristic
    - Script: `micro_env_features.py`
    - Location: `generation`
    - Input: The merged feature file (e.g., `./data/lm_features_d22_all.csv`)